Bobrinsky Palace

 The Bobrinsky Palace is a historic building in Saint Petersburg, Russia.
-It is located between Galernaya ulitsa, Novo-Admiralteysky Canal, and Admiralteysky Canal.
-Official address: St. Petersburg, ul.
-Galernaya, 58–60.
-A monument of architecture in the style of classicism.
+It is located between Galernaya ulitsa, Novo-Admiralteysky Canal, and Admiralteysky Canal, and is a monument of architecture in the style of classicism.

 Construction

 The first owner of the estate in the second half of the 18th century was the cabinet secretary of Catherine II, Alexander Khrapovitsky.
 In 1790 the building was bought by the senator Peter Myatlev.

 A Swiss-Italian architect Luigi Rusca has expanded and rebuilt the house for him in the classical style.
 It was the first independent work of the future famous master.
 During the reconstruction, which was carried out in 1792–1796, the complex of the estate was merged with another building, which was located on a neighboring plot—the former house of the architect Savva Chevakinsky.
 In 1798, for a short time the palace was owned by Prince Platon Zubov, who had purchased it from Myatlev.
 Quite soon it was acquired from him by the wife of Paul I—Empress Maria Feodorovna.